MuhammadSohaib-240/git-demo/README.md

-This is my repository to practive git & github.
+This is my git repository to practive git & github.
 <br>
 Author - Muhammad Sohaib